 Bequia Beach Hotel is on a secluded beach spotted with brightly painted fishing boats.
 From the four-poster bed of my ocean suite I could hear the waves lapping.
 With few fellow visitors, you’re always able to find a private patch of beach.

 From a distance, I thought Petit St Vincent was an uninhabited island.
 It’s actually an exclusive private resort with 22 open-plan cottages scattered across the hillsides, clifftops and beachfront.
 There are no pools here: the sea, accessed by gently sloping beaches, takes their place.
 Activities on offer include diving, kayaking, tennis and yoga.

 Also good to know

-St Vincent and the Grenadines is best reached by a short flight from Saint Lucia or Barbados, which acts as a long-haul airport hub.
+St Vincent and the Grenadines is best reached by a short flight from Grenada or Barbados, which acts as a long-haul airport hub.
 You can fly straight into Bequia or St Vincent, with ferries running to the smaller islands.